ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ### Step 7: Creating A Virtual Host For Your Website Using Apache

-* Assign ownership of the directory with the `$USER` environment variable which reference your current system user:
+* Assign ownership of the directory to the `$USER` environment variable which references your current system user:

 ```bash
 sudo chown -R $USER:$USER /var/www/projectlamp